Laura Ingraham: Immigration and race

-Speculation on promoting the "Great Replacement" theory
+Great Replacement theory

 Ingraham has objected to the changing racial demographics of The United States.
 In August 2018, she stated "some parts of the country it does seem like the America we know and love doesn't exist anymore.
 Massive demographic changes have been foisted upon the American people.
 And they're changes that none of us ever voted for, and most of us don't like... much of this is related to both illegal and, in some cases, legal immigration that, of course, progressives love."

 Various commentators criticized Ingraham's comments, with The Atlantic claiming she was alluding to the U.S. becoming "less and less white with every passing year".
 Many outlets argued that it echoed white nationalist rhetoric or that itself constituted a "white nationalist rant".
-Ingraham's comments were endorsed by David Duke.
+Ingraham's comments were endorsed by white supremacist and former Klansman David Duke.
 In response, Ingraham called Duke a "racist freak whose name I won't even mention".
 Some mainstream media described Ingraham's views as advocating the white genocide conspiracy theory.
-In her August 9, 2018 Ingraham Angle monolog, Ingraham stated she was not talking about "race or ethnicity" and went on to say, "There is something slipping away in this country and it's not about race or ethnicity.
+In her August 9, 2018 Ingraham Angle monologue, Ingraham stated she was not talking about "race or ethnicity" and went on to say, "There is something slipping away in this country and it's not about race or ethnicity.
 It's what was once a common understanding by both parties that American citizenship is a privilege, and one that at a minimum requires respect for the rule of law and loyalty to our constitution."

 In October 2018, Ingraham urged her audience to vote Republican in the upcoming midterm elections, saying that Democrats "want to replace you, the American voters, with newly amnestied citizens and an ever-increasing number of chain migrants."

 In May 2019, Ingraham showed a graphic on her show of "prominent voices censored on social media", which included "people who believe in border enforcement, people who believe in national sovereignty."
 Among those listed was Paul Nehlen, known for making numerous anti-Semitic remarks, who was banned from Twitter after making racist remarks about Meghan Markle, the wife of Prince Harry.

 In June 2019, she spread unsubstantiated claims that asylum seekers to the United States may carry the Ebola virus.

 Economics

 Ingraham has supported deregulation and has spoken against lawsuits.
-In 2021 Ingraham suggested getting rid of unemployment benefits for people capable of work, asking a guest, "What if we just cut off the unemployment?
-Hunger is a pretty powerful thing."
-In September 2022, Ingraham criticized the Biden administration's student loan forgiveness program, stating that her mother worked as a waitress until she was 73 to help pay for Ingraham's loans.
+In 2021 Ingraham suggested getting rid of unemployment benefits for people capable of work.
+In September 2022, Ingraham criticized the Biden administration's student loan forgiveness program, stating that her mother worked as a waitress until she was 73 to pay for Ingraham's loans.
+Ingraham was criticized on Twitter with some asking why she let her mother work into her 70s to pay her debt, while she had held a number of high-paying positions in government, law and the media.